Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Discussion

 There were still a few outlier predictions, and Fig. \ref{fig:eol_results} shows some end of life estimates far from a perfect prediction.
 Using medians is a more robust measure of overall performance, compared to using mean errors, but because medians ignore the extent of outliers some caution is required \cite{murphy2012MLprobabilistic}.

 Unfortunately, where there were larger errors between forecasted and observed end of life, this was not matched by having larger credible intervals at these points.
 The calibration score, the proportion of capacity observations within the predicted $2\sigma$ interval \cite{richardson2019GPRtransition}, was 0.42 for the entire large-scale trial, and for end of life predictions it was up to 0.75.
-Both values are below the target of 0.95, strongly suggesting the model may be overconfident in its uncertainty estimates.
-Exploring and improving credible intervals provides an interesting avenue for future work.
+Both values are below the target of 0.95, strongly suggesting the model was overconfident in its uncertainty estimates.
+Exploring and improving credible intervals provides an interesting avenue for future work, alongside looking at the uncertainty around use prediction.
+The large-scale of the tests used here allowed for reliable assessment of credible intervals.
+Without easily accessible large battery data sets, cross-validation represents a strong option to assess uncertainty performance.

 The k-fold cross-validation approach for quantifying performance acted as an alternative measure of accuracy instead of credible intervals.
 The large number of results contained in Fig.\ \ref{fig:result_histogram_plots} showed an estimate of the performance for a typical prediction and a typical poor prediction of health, both useful pieces of information, and usually hidden by the use of a mean average as a summary statistic.